 Challenge 1: Structured Knowledge base

 The client’s development team was constantly adding new features & improving existing ones.
 This required an efficient knowledge base system.
-Development team had to make sure they were constantly updating the knowledge base.
+The development team had to make sure they were constantly updating the knowledge base.
 Level 2 team regularly updated existing articles to keep them current.
-Our support teams’s contribution was largely to build template answers to make the support process error free and efficient.
+Our support teams’ contribution was largely to build template answers to make the support process error-free and efficient.
 With an easy-to-search, updated & handy knowledge base system in place, half the battle was won.

 Challenge 2: Agent Training

-Training new Reps, quickly is not an easy task.
-Rapidly growing product makes it harder.
-Throw in the complexity of a technology product, its no mean task.
+Training new Reps quickly is not an easy task.
+The rapidly growing product makes it harder.
+Throw in the complexity of a technology product, it’s no mean task.
 Keeping error rate to <0.1% & you can feel the heat.

 To prevent new agents from being overwhelmed with a ton of information, we split the knowledge base into very small modules.
 After training the agents on a particular module, they would be shown the customer side of the application.
-It was important for the agents to known what our customers saw & used.
-Thats the only way our team would be able to relate to the customer.
+It was important for the agents to know what our customers saw & used.
+That’s the only way our team would be able to relate to the customer.
 After a week into training, agents were asked to post draft replies to simple tickets.
-The tenured agents would review the draft, if correct, send it as it.
+The tenured agents would review the draft, if correct, send it as it is.
 If not, modify it suitably & educate the trainees on what they missed.

 Internal Mandate: 21 Days rigorous training program for new agents & maintain error rate of under 0.1%.

-Challenge 3: Collaboration with client’s in-house team for a seamless service delivery.
+Challenge 3: Collaboration with client’s in-house team for seamless service delivery.

-For an evolving technology product & servicing a hypersensitive healthcare industry, it was very important to ensure the service delivery was seamless, accurate and timely.
-Any deviation in the above parameters would lead to unwanted time overruns and jeopardise the effectiveness of the entire process.
-Keeping this in mind we had to ensure that our team was constantly collaborating with the clients in-house team.
-We also made sure that our collaboration was not limited to the support function but also encompassed other verticals like Product, Sales, Development, Customer Success and Finance.
+For an evolving technology product & servicing a hypersensitive healthcare industry, it was very important to ensure the service delivery was seamless, accurate, and timely.
+Any deviation in the above parameters would lead to unwanted time overruns and jeopardize the effectiveness of the entire process.
+Keeping this in mind we had to ensure that our team was constantly collaborating with the client’s in-house team.
+We also made sure that our collaboration was not limited to the support function but also encompassed other verticals like Product, Sales, Development, Customer Success, and Finance.
 Our team was the face of the company and whatever we said or did directly impacted the brand.
-We received calls and emails not only for support issues but also billing queries, new client on-boarding, renewals and everything in-between.
+We received calls and emails not only for support issues but also billing queries, new client onboarding, renewals, and everything in-between.

 Result – A positive brand image and delighted customers

-As a result of our comprehensive solutions delivery, the overall turnaround time in addressing support tickets was reduced to <4 hours.
+As a result of the delivery of our comprehensive solutions, the overall turnaround time in addressing support tickets was reduced to <4 hours.
 Customer satisfaction levels soon saw a steep curve with a heightened satisfaction level, about 60% more than what was recorded earlier.
 NPS improved to 9.2.

 This helped our client retain existing customers, renew contacts while up-selling other offerings.

-Management & Investors were confident of a sustainable growth.
+Management & Investors were confident of sustainable growth.